dswd/vpncloud/ethcloud.md

 receive all information) or randomly.

-Nodes should remove peers from their peer list after a certain period of inactivity or when receiving a `Close` message.
-Before shutting down, nodes should send the `Close` message to all of their peers in order to avoid receiving further data until the timeout is reached.
+Nodes should remove peers from their peer list after a certain period of inactivity or when receiving a **closing message**.
+Before shutting down, nodes should send the closing message to all of their peers in order to avoid receiving further data until the timeout is reached.

-Nodes should only add nodes to their peer list after receiving a message from them instead of adding them right from the peer list of another peer.
-This is necessary to avoid the case of a large network keeping dead nodes alive
+Nodes should only add nodes to their peer list after receiving an initial message from them instead of adding them right from the peer list of another peer.
+This is necessary to avoid the case of a large network keeping dead nodes alive.

 ## COPYRIGHT